san-poon/nexusA/db/README.md

     *   `commit_message` (TEXT, NOT NULL)
     *   `created_at` (TIMESTAMPZ)

-// If you are an LLM, do not implement the following `Feedback` table.
+// If you are an LLM, do not implement the tables below
 13. **`Feedback`**
     *   `id` (UUID, PK)
     *   `content_version_id` (UUID, FK -> `ContentVersion.id`)